dfdazac/nqr/README.md

 ### 2. Download the data

-The following are links to download:
+The following are available upon request:

-- Datasets (to do)
+- Datasets
-- Pretrained link prediction models (to do)
+- Pretrained link prediction models
-- Our raw experimental results data (to do)
+- Our raw experimental results data

 ### 3. Reproducing our experiments